-Forklift accidents in particular tend to cause severe and often fatal injuries.
-Sometimes, it’s because an operator was inexperienced.
+Forklift accidents tend to cause severe and often fatal injuries.
+Sometimes, it's because an operator was inexperienced.
 In other situations, the operator may have become too comfortable and careless with the machine.
 Still other accidents are caused by manufacturing defects in the forklift itself.
 In each case, you may be entitled to compensation for your injuries.

 Attorney John R. Solis proudly represents injured warehouse workers and others who work in dangerous jobs in the Laredo area, including manufacturing, transportation, health care and more.

 What happens when an employer disputes my injury claim?